bonitasoft/bonita-doc/md/additional-resources.md

 # Additional resources
 Additional resources can be added to a process.
-Those resources are added in the .bar file at build time, and are available at runtime.
+Those resources are added in the .bar file at build time and are available at runtime.

 ## Overview